Fell running safety guidelines & rules for the Brecon Fans Races

 Please note the following ten safety rules.
 Breach of a rule by a competitor may result in disqualification from future WFRA races for a period determined by the WFRA Committee.

-- obey all instructions from race officials.
+- Obey all instructions from race officials and marshals.

-- be aware of the serious disabling consequences of hypothermia, dehydration and heat exhaustion and act appropriately during the race.
+- Be aware of the serious disabling consequences of hypothermia, dehydration and heat exhaustion and act appropriately during the race.